Tackle for Loss – Credits

 Riccardo Berndt – Additional Pixel Art

-BaerSerker-Art – Public Relations
+BaerSerker-Art – Public Relations, Pixel Art

 Sounds